 Safeguard Market Integrity

-Markets best deliver durable benefits when rules, operation, and governance are conducted clearly, consistently, and fairly.
-This is achieved through:
+Markets are best equipped to deliver durable benefits when rules, operation, and governance are conducted clearly, consistently, and fairly.
+The market benefits are achieved through:

 - Independent and responsive grid governance, management, and operation.

-Governance structures should ensure that grid operators are independent and incentivized to achieve reliable, cost-effective delivery of energy services without favoring or discriminating against particular resources or stakeholders..
+Governance structures should ensure that grid operators are independent and incentivized to achieve reliable, cost-effective delivery of energy services without favoring or discriminating against any particular resource or stakeholder.